Cray-HPE/docs-csm/operations/node_management/Adding_a_Liquid-cooled_blade_to_a_System.md

     If the state of the slot is `On` or `Off`, then the chassis slot is populated.
     If the state of the slot is `Empty`, then the chassis slot is not populated.

+1. Verify that the chassis slot is powered off.

-1. **Skip this step if the chassis slot is unpopulated**.
-Verify the chassis slot is powered off.
+    **Skip this step if the chassis slot is unpopulated**.

     ```bash
-    ncn-m001# cray capmc get_xname_status create --xnames x1005c3s0
+    ncn# cray capmc get_xname_status create --xnames x1005c3s0 --format toml
     ```

     Example output:

-    ```text
+    ```toml
     e = 0
     err_msg = ""
     off = [ "x1005c3s0",]